 Prerequisites: 9 credits in the minor, including SWAG 200, and permission of instructor and Women's and Gender Studies coordinator.
 Supervised application of feminist theories to analyze gender dynamics in a variety of public and private sites through supervised full- or part-time work.
-Sites and projects must be approved by the instructor and the Women's Studies coordinator.
-Grading is on a satisfactory/unsatisfactory basis.
+Sites and certification programs designed to equip graduate students with the deep intellectual understanding and applied, real-world competencies needed for today's competitive job market.